Reading List

 David Oks

-ATMs didn't reduce bank teller employment due to complementarity, but iPhones/mobile banking caused a 51% collapse (332K to 164K, 2010-2022).
-Task automation within existing paradigms rarely displaces; paradigm replacement does.
-AI is still in the 'slotting in' phase.
+ATMs didn't reduce bank teller jobs due to complementarity, but iPhones caused a 51% collapse in teller employment (332K to 164K, 2010-2022).
+Paradigm replacement displaces jobs while task automation within existing systems does not.

 Research on AI and the labor market is still in the first inning